Wednesday 30 September 2020 – 13:00-14:00 CET

 - Abstract of the Talk: Machine Learning has offered us its robust performance and is becoming increasingly present in many different applications.
 We must continue researching its performance improvement and optimization problems.
 However, we should also highlight its disadvantages, like its lack of transparency.
 This downside raises the question: “Why should we trust such networks above our experts and shallow machine learning algorithms, ones who can explain their decisions and why they have come to their judgments”.
 This talk covers the explainability problem, expectations, and state of the art approaches used to interpret models.

 Denis is a research engineer at the Austrian Institute of Technology, Center of Digital Safety and Security.
-His research field includes applications of Machine Learning in computer vision for Industrial Data science and health prognosis, which are considered as critical domains and need explanations on model’s behavior and decisions.
+His research field includes applications of Machine Learning for Industrial Data science and health care, which are considered as critical domains and need explanations on model’s behavior and decisions.

 - Title of the Talk: Explainable machine learning and its capabilities in the field of computer vision.